The Truncated Moment Problem for Unital Commutative R-Algebras

-\textit{ This paper is dedicated to the memory of Murray Marshall, who passed away in May 2015 and whose influence can be felt vividly throughout the article.}
+\emph{This paper is dedicated to the memory of Murray Marshall, who passed away in May 2015 and whose influence can be felt vividly throughout the article.}

-\section{Introduction}
+\section{\sc{ {Introduction}}}

-The Classical Truncated Moment Problem (TMP) dates back to the start of the twentieth century, and was initially developed by a number of mathematicians, including A.A.
-Markov, H. Hamburger, N.I.
+The Classical Truncated Moment Problem (TMP) dates back to the last decade of the nineteenth century, and was initially developed by a number of mathematicians, including T.J.
+Stieltjes, P. Chebishev, H. Hamburger, A.A.
+Markov, N.I.
 Akhiezer, M.G.
 Krein, A.A.
-Nudel'man, M. Riesz and I.S.
-Iohvidov. \ The theory ran parallel to the developments in the full moment problem, where the main focus was placed. \ Many decades later, renewed interest in TMP arose in connection with the so-called Subnormal Completion Problem (SCP) for unilateral weighted shifts. \ In 1966, J. Stampfli \cite{Sta} proved that for any three positive numbers $a<b<c$, it is always possible to build a unilateral weighted shift $W_{\alpha}$ acting on $\ell^2(\naturals_0)$, with $\alpha \in \ell^{\infty}(\naturals_0$), having initial weights $\alpha_0=a$, $\alpha_1=b$, $\alpha_2=c$, and such that $W_{\alpha}$ is subnormal. \ In \cite{Houston,RGWSI}, R.E.
+Nudel'man, J.A.
+Shohat, J.D.
+Tamarkin, M. Riesz and I.S.
+Iohvidov.
+The theory ran parallel to the developments in the full moment problem, where the main focus was placed.
+Many decades later, renewed interest in TMP arose in connection with the so-called Subnormal Completion Problem (SCP) for unilateral weighted shifts.
+In 1966, J. Stampfli \cite{Sta} proved that for any three positive numbers $a<b<c$, it is always possible to build a unilateral weighted shift $W_{\alpha}$ acting on $\ell^2(\naturals_0)$, with $\alpha \in \ell^{\infty}(\naturals_0$), having initial weights $\alpha_0=a$, $\alpha_1=b$, $\alpha_2=c$, and such that $W_{\alpha}$ is subnormal.
+In \cite{Houston,RGWSI}, R.E.
 Curto and L.A.
-Fialkow solved the SCP for unilateral weighted shifts, by finding necessary and sufficient conditions for a finite collection of positive numbers to be the initial segment of weights of a subnormal unilateral weighted shift. \ Their approach was based on the fact that subnormality is detected by the existence of a positive Radon measure on the closed interval $[0,\left\|W_{\alpha}\right\|^2]$ whose moments are the moments $\gamma_k$ of the weight sequence $\alpha$, defined recursively as $\gamma_0:=1$ and $\gamma_{k+1}:=\alpha_k^2 \gamma_k \; (\textrm{for all } k \in \naturals_0)$. \ Thus, the subnormality of $W_{\alpha}$ is intrinsically related to a TMP. \ In the process, Curto and Fialkow proved the so-called Flat Extension Theorem for moment matrices, which is an essential component of their TMP theory in one and several real or complex variables. \
+Fialkow solved the SCP for unilateral weighted shifts, by finding necessary and sufficient conditions for a finite collection of positive numbers to be the initial segment of weights of a subnormal unilateral weighted shift.
+Their approach was based on the fact that subnormality is detected by the existence of a positive Radon measure on the closed interval $[0,\left\|W_{\alpha}\right\|^2]$ whose moments are the moments $\gamma_k$ of the weight sequence $\alpha$, defined recursively as $\gamma_0:=1$ and $\gamma_{k+1}:=\alpha_k^2 \gamma_k \; (\textrm{for all } k \in \naturals_0)$.
+Thus, the subnormality of $W_{\alpha}$ is intrinsically related to a TMP.
+In the process, Curto and Fialkow proved the so-called Flat Extension Theorem for moment matrices, which is an essential component of their TMP theory in one and several real or complex variables.